fairlearn/fairlearn/docs/contributor_guide/contributing_example_notebooks.rst

 Note that the text portion of these notebooks should be written in restructured text (ReST), not markdown, so that the sphinx documentation build can render it nicely for the website.
-However, when downloading the `.ipynb` file through the website certain parts of the ReST will look odd if viewed in tools like Jupyter since it is meant to render markdown.
-For that reason try to limit use of ReST directives (e.g., `.. note:`), internal links (e.g., `:ref:`), and other functionality that won't render well in markdown.
+When downloading the `.ipynb` file through the website the text portions will be in markdown due to automatic conversion from ReST to markdown by sphinx-gallery.
+This currently only works for basic ReST functionality, so try to limit use of ReST directives (e.g., `.. note:`), internal links (e.g., `:ref:`), and other functionality that won't render well in markdown.
-The next release of `sphinx-gallery` should fix the ReST-to-markdown conversion problem.